ShrijithR/Habit-Tracker/README.md

 # **Habit-Tracker**
-_Track and analyse habits_

 ![Image of HT](https://media.giphy.com/media/Zr9FfobRExF6FuRsJr/giphy.gif)

 > Change starts with awareness

-   A simple no-nonsense habit tracker track habits onto an Excel worksheet and perform calculations on the data to inspect the progress.
+   _A simple no-nonsense habit tracker track habits onto an Excel worksheet and perform calculations on the data to inspect the progress._

 ## Features
  _For a specific habit or all habits; For a specific date/date range or date ranges_